 - WLS International – (World Language Studies – Volunteering Abroad in Cambodia, Sri Lanka, China, India, Nepal, Thailand and Vietnam.

-- Pure for Kids - PURE! focuses on increasing opportunities for children, adolescents and mothers in Cambodia by providing free education and training.
+- PURE!
+Volunteer - PURE! focuses on increasing opportunities for children, adolescents and mothers in Cambodia, Bali and Indoneisa by providing free education and training.
+PURE! also advises on responsible travel and volunteering.

 - Interweave Cambodia - International Work Exchange And Volunteer Experiences, is a non-profit organisation which promotes cross-cultural understanding and awareness through volunteer programmes in Cambodia.